AnachronicNomad/explorations_in_gis/grib2/grib_table_enums.md

 just to have them all in one place.
 However, there are numerous other acronyms and definitions I've found elsewhere; I'll try to edit this to include those as I find need of them.
 I've also skipped over some of the enum codes for the sake of time.

+As noted at the bottom of the above page, the official docs are located [here] (http://www.wmo.int/pages/prog/www/WMOCodes.html), provided courtesy of the World Meteorological Organization.

+Naturally, the GRIB(2) format is a little on the dated side compared to the FM 94 BUFR and FM 95 CREX formats.
+I thought I would take it for a spin; just to better understand the historical development of these formats and what treasured glistening chunks of data may lay inside!

-Some modifications and jokes have been left inserted in my transcription, in the classic style of academic monks.
+Some modifications and jokes have been left inserted in my transcription, in the classic style of monk-ish academics.

 [0] Indicator Section